 Professor of Modern History

 Professor Walsham is willing to supervise a range of topics in early modern British history, especially religious and ecclesiastical, intellectual and cultural history, at both MPhil and PhD level.
-She would particularly welcome enquiries about research on the following themes:
+She welcomes enquiries about research on the following themes:

 the implementation, reception and impact of the Reformation in the British Isles